ava-labs/teleporter/README.md

 - `--rpc-url <url>` Required.
 Specify the rpc url of the node to use.
 - `--fund-deployer <private_key>`  Optional.
 Funds the deployer address with the account held by `<private_key>`

-To ensure that Teleporter can be deployed to the same address on every EVM based chain, it uses [Nick's Method](https://yamenmerhi.medium.com/nicks-method-ethereum-keyless-execution-168a6659479c) to deploy from a pre-determined `deployer address`.
-Teleporter costs exactly `10eth` in the subnet's native gas token to deploy, which must be sent to the `deployer address`.
+To ensure that Teleporter can be deployed to the same address on every EVM based chain, it uses [Nick's Method](https://yamenmerhi.medium.com/nicks-method-ethereum-keyless-execution-168a6659479c) to deploy from a static deployer address.
+Teleporter costs exactly `10eth` in the subnet's native gas token to deploy, which must be sent to the deployer address.

-`deploy_teleporter.sh` will send the necessary funds to the deployer address if it is provided with a private key to send the funds with.
-Alternatively, the `deployer address` can be funded externally.
-The `deployer address` for each version can be found by looking up the appropriate version at https://github.com/ava-labs/teleporter/releases and downloading `TeleporterMessenger_Deployer_Address_<VERSION>.txt`.
+`deploy_teleporter.sh` will send the necessary native tokens to the deployer address if it is provided with a private key for an account with sufficient funds.
+Alternatively, the deployer address can be funded externally.
+The deployer address for each version can be found by looking up the appropriate version at https://github.com/ava-labs/teleporter/releases and downloading `TeleporterMessenger_Deployer_Address_<VERSION>.txt`.

 ## ABI Bindings